mingdw/rcc-stake-mall-fe/README.md

 A blockchain-based token staking mall system where users can stake tokens to earn rewards and exchange them for virtual goods in the marketplace, providing convenient, fast, and secure transactions.

-> <font color=red>**Note**: This project is currently under development.
+> ⚠️ **Note**: This project is currently under development.
 Some features are still being implemented.
 Continuous updates are planned for the future.
 Your star on this repository is a great encouragement for our ongoing efforts.
-Welcome to join us in building this project together!</font>
+Welcome to join us in building this project together!

 ## Table of Contents